keyboard_arrow_up

 The History of Marking Machinery

-The practice of marking goes back thousands of years.
-The earliest evidence of engraving we have right now is a chiseled shell that dates back between 540,000 and 430,000 years.
-It was found in Trinil, Java, Indonesia, the same place where the first homo erectus was found.
-The second oldest engraving examples that we have discovered date back to the Middle Stone Age, around 60,000 BC.
-These are hatched ostrich shells decorated with banding, found in South Africa in the Diepkloof Rock Shelter, likely used as water containers.
-Next, there are many examples around the world of engraved bone and ivory from the Upper Paleolithic period, and engraved petroglyphs from prehistoric cultures.
+The practice of marking stretches back thousands of years, with some of the earliest evidence of engraving dating between 540,000 and 430,000 years ago.
+This discovery, a chiseled shell, was found in Trinil, Java, Indonesia—the same location where the first Homo erectus remains were uncovered.
+The next oldest engravings date to the Middle Stone Age, around 60,000 BC.
+These consist of hatched ostrich shells adorned with decorative banding, discovered in South Africa's Diepkloof Rock Shelter.
+These shells, likely used as water containers, provide insight into early human artistry.
+Moving forward in time, the Upper Paleolithic period presents numerous examples of engraved bone and ivory, while prehistoric cultures worldwide left behind engraved petroglyphs.

 Middle Ages and Marking